-Nature-based solutions (NbS) and ecosystem-based adaptation (EbA) such as green spaces, ponds, wetlands 1 and green roofs for urban stormwater management and vegetation for heat mitigation represent an emerging 2 adaptation option in cities.
-Combined with traditional water infrastructure, they can contribute to managing 3 urban flood events (Kourtis and Tsihrintzis, 2021), playing a role in mitigating flood peaks (Pour et al., 4 2020) and protecting critical urban infrastructure (Ossa-Moreno et al., 2017).
-For example, in the 5 Augustenborg district of Malmö, Sweden, using nature to manage stormwater runoff resulted in capturing an 6 estimated 90% of runoff from impervious surfaces and reduced the total annual runoff volume from the 7 district by about 20% compared to the conventional system (EEA, 2020c).
-Urban greening is associated with 8 lower ambient air temperature and relatively higher thermal comfort during warm periods (Bowler et al., 9 2010; Oliveira et al., 2011; Cohen et al., 2012; Cameron et al., 2014).
-The scale and relative degree of 10 management or integration of approaches drawing on nature with 'engineered' solutions affect their 11 vulnerability to climate change.
-Small-scale urban NbS are relatively less vulnerable due to increased 12 capacity for intervention, while the relatively greater contact between stakeholders and urban NbS 13 (compared with larger-scale, rural approaches) provides greater opportunity for human intervention to ensure 14 the survival of urban vegetation during droughts or heatwaves.
-15
+Both NbS and EbA, such as green spaces, ponds, wetlands and green roofs for urban stormwater management and vegetation for heat mitigation, represent an emerging adaptation option in cities.
+Combined with traditional water infrastructure, they can contribute to managing urban flood events (Kourtis and Tsihrintzis, 2021), playing a role in mitigating flood peaks (Pour et al., 2020) and protecting critical urban infrastructure (Ossa-Moreno et al., 2017).
+For example, in the

+Augustenborg district of Malmö, Sweden, using nature to manage stormwater runoff has resulted in capturing an estimated 90% of runoff from impervious surfaces and reduced the total annual runoff volume from the district by about 20% compared with the conventional system (EEA, 2020b).
+Urban greening is associated with lower ambient air temperature and relatively higher thermal comfort during warm periods (Bowler et al., 2010; Oliveira et al., 2011; Cohen et al., 2012; Cameron et al., 2014).
+The scale and relative degree of management or integration of approaches drawing on nature with 'engineered' solutions affect their vulnerability to climate change.
+Small-scale urban NbS are relatively less vulnerable due to increased capacity for intervention, while the relatively greater contact between stakeholders and urban NbS (compared with larger-scale, rural approaches) provides greater opportunity for human intervention to ensure the survival of urban vegetation during droughts or heatwaves.

-When selecting and combining adaptation options, challenges remain on how to address uncertainties of climate projections and climatic extremes (Fowler et al., 2021) and to translate scientific input into practical guidance for adaptation (Dale, 2021) (Section 13.11.1.3).
+When selecting and combining adaptation options, challenges remain on how to address the uncertainties of climate projections and climatic extremes (Fowler et al., 2021) and to translate scientific input into practical guidance for adaptation (Section 13.11.1.3; Dale, 2021).

-An assessment of the feasibility and effectiveness of main adaptation options, based on literature, is presented in Figure 13.20; for adaptation to flood risk, see Figure 13.6.
+An assessment of the feasibility and effectiveness of the main adaptation options, based on the literature, is presented in Figure 13.20.
+(For adaptation to flood risk, see Figure 13.6.)